Apacheta-Aguilucho volcanic complex: Geothermal power production

 The discovery of steam during the drilling of a freshwater well in the 1990s led to investigations by ENAP and UNOCAL in the area and the discovery of the fumaroles.
 In 2002, a joint enterprise by ENAP and CODELCO obtained the permission to explore the area, but while a geothermal system was discovered political questions about ENAP's involvement derailed the project.

 Another joint enterprise this time including the Italian ENEL performed further research in the area between 2006 and 2007, and obtained a permit to exploit the system in 2009.
 The joint enterprise started the geothermal power project Cerro Pabellón, and in 2015 the construction of two power plants with a projected output of 24 MW each started, to be completed in 2017–2018.
 The plant on Pampa Apacheta 3.5 km east of Apacheta-Aguilucho was inaugurated by the Chilean president Michelle Bachelet on 12 September 2017, becoming the first (Note: An earlier pilot plant operated in Copahue between 1988 and 1997.) geothermal power station in South America, and drew substantial media attention.
 As of 2021, it is the only operating one and geothermal power development in Chile has been slow.
 Situated at an elevation of over 4500 m, it is the highest large-scale geothermal plant in the world.
 It draws water and steam from eight production wells, which are used to boil isopentane that then powers turbines; the condensate is reinjected into wells.

 The Cerro Pabellón project is expected to produce 340 Gigawatt-hours per year, enough to cover the electricity consumption of 165,000 families.
 The plant is expected to reduce Chile's carbon dioxide emissions by about 166000000 kg/year and is owned by the companies Geotérmica del Norte S.A.(GDN) and Empresa Nacional de Geotermia; the latter is a joint venture between ENAP and ENEL.
 A further expansion began in 2019 and was completed in 2022, aiming at increasing output by about 33 MW to 81 MW.
+There is ongoing research about the possibility of deriving lithium from geothermal brines.
 There was some controversy about the non-involvement of close indigenous communities.
 The plant uses hydrogen for energy storage.